SeldonIO/seldon-core/doc/source/workflow/install.md

 >Please see [Migrating from Helm v2 to Helm v3](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) if you are already running Seldon Core using Helm v2 and wish to upgrade.

+## New Service Orchestrator

+From version 1.1 Seldon Core comes with a new service orchestrator written in Go which replaces the previous Java engine.
+Some breaking changes are present:

+ * Metadata fields in the Seldon Protocol are no longer added.
+Any custom metata data will need to be added and exposed to Prometheus metrics by the individual components in the graph
+ * All components in the graph must either be REST or gRPC and only the given protocol is exposed externally.

+The new service orchestrator comes with several advantages including ability to handle Tensorflow REST and gRPC protocols and full metrics and tracing support for both REST and gRPC.

+For those wishing to use the deprecated Java engine service orchestrator see [the service orchestrator docs](../graph/svcorch.md) for details.

 ## Seldon Core Helm Install

 First [install Helm](https://docs.helm.sh).
 When helm is installed you can deploy the seldon controller to manage your Seldon Deployment graphs.